 Visitors centers are a great way to get the things you need to be successful, like maps, water, and that preliminary bathroom break that makes sure you are prepared to go adventuring.
 Stop by Grant Village Visitor Center and you will get that all done, plus have a great opportunity to get familiar with this fantastic area you are going to explore!

 Grant Village Visitor Center will educate you on all kinds of things if you let it.
+This is one of the best things to do in Yellowstone because it educates you on the history.
 The exhibit hall has a ton of information about the different ecosystems that make up Yellowstone.